 Option #4: Check Your Hearing Notice (Assuming the Court Has Your Address)

 In theory, you should always receive your first hearing notice in the mail.
 The hearing notice contains information about the date, time, and place of your immigration court hearing.

 But sometimes, you cannot be sure that you will receive this hearing notice in the mail.

 - First, the court may not have your most recent address.
 People move all the time, and if you have not provided the court with your new mailing address, then there is no way for the court to send the notice to your new location.

 - Second, the mail system is not 100% reliable.
-The court may have mailed you a notice, but the post office may lose it or send it to the wrong location.
-(The court is not required to send notices by certified mail, so the court will generally assume that you got it.)
+The court may have mailed you notice, but the post office may lose it or send it to the wrong location.
+(The law does not require a court to send notices by certified mail, so the court will generally assume that you got it.)

 - Third, sometimes the court staff can write down your address incorrectly, in which case you will not receive your hearing notice.

-If you have already been to immigration court in-person then you should have received the notice of your next hearing in your hands.
+If you have already been to immigration court in person then you should have received the notice of your next hearing.
 In other words, someone will hand you the piece of paper telling you when to show up next.
 Also, the immigration judge is required to tell you verbally when your next hearing date is.

 Now that you’ve checked your immigration court hearing date, the the time to do the necessary steps to prepare for it.
 Remember, going to immigration court does not mean you will be deported.
 You can fight your deportation, whether you entered the U.S. without inspection, overstayed your visa, or have a green card.